 It comes as a tablet you take by mouth.
 It’s available in two forms: an immediate-release tablet (Adderall) and an extended-released tablet (Adderall XR).
 It’s also available as a generic drug.

 Continued lack of sleep may cause worsening headaches and extreme nervousness.
 This may turn into the paranoia linked with psychosis.

 Your dosage of Adderall may affect whether or not you develop psychosis.
 Higher dosages may lead to a higher risk.

-Tell your doctor about any mental problems
+Tell your doctor about any mental health issues

-Take this medication exactly as prescribed
+Take the medication exactly as prescribed

 Take Adderall exactly as your doctor prescribed it.
 The risk of psychotic symptoms might increase if you take a higher dosage than prescribed.

 Pay attention to mood and behavior, and let your doctor know if you notice any changes.
 Talking to your doctor is especially important if you notice mood symptoms that are new or that get worse quickly.

-If symptoms of psychosis occur, your doctor will likely stop treatment with Adderall right away.
-After the medication is stopped, psychotic symptoms should go away in less than two weeks.
-If the symptoms don’t go away, your doctor will likely check for a mental health problem that may need to be treated.
+Psychotic symptoms should go away less than two weeks after you stop the medication.
+If the symptoms don’t go away, your doctor will likely check for a mental health issue that may need to be treated.

 - What symptoms of psychosis should I watch for?